-- Heat some oil in a skillet and sear the ribs on all sides in batches so you don’t overcrowd the pan.
+- Heat some oil in a skillet and sear the ribs on all sides.
+Sear in batches, so you don’t overcrowd the pan.

-- Put the onion, carrot, and celery in the skillet and cook a couple of minutes to soften.
+- Put the onion, carrots, and celery in the skillet and cook a couple of minutes to soften.

-- Add the balsamic vinegar, tomato paste, broth, thyme, and bay leaf and bring to a simmer.
+- Add the balsamic vinegar, tomato paste, broth, thyme, and bay leaves and bring it to a simmer.

 - Pour the sauce over the short ribs, cover and turn on low for 6-8 hours.

 If you don’t already have a slow cooker, here are two we always recommend- plus a multi-use instant pot you can use for slow cooking!